-Asset Retirement Obligations - As of December 31, 2012 and 2011, we had asset retirement obligations of \$16.9 million and \$12.4 million, respectively, included in other long-term liabilities in the consolidated balance sheets.
-During the first quarter of 2012, we recorded a change in estimate to increase our asset retirement obligations by approximately \$4.3 million.
-The change in estimate was primarily attributable to a reassessment of anticipated timing of settlements and of the original asset retirement obligation estimated amounts.
-Accretion expense for the years ended December 31, 2012, 2011 and 2010 was \$0.1 million, \$0.7 million and \$0.7 million, respectively.
+Asset Retirement Obligations - As of December 31, 2014 and 2013, we had asset retirement obligations of \$27 million and \$24 million, respectively, included in other long-term liabilities in the consolidated balance sheets.
+During the year ended December 31, 2014, we recorded a change in estimate to increase our asset retirement obligations by \$1 million.
+The change in estimate was primarily attributable to a reassessment of anticipated timing of settlements and of the original asset retirement obligation amounts.
+Accretion expense was \$2 million and \$1 million for the years ended December 31, 2014 and 2013 and accretion benefit was less than \$1 million for the year ended December 31, 2012.

 We identified various assets as having an indeterminate life, for which there is no requirement to establish a fair value for future retirement obligations associated with such assets.
 These assets include certain pipelines, gathering systems and processing facilities.
 A liability for these asset retirement obligations will be recorded only if and when a future retirement obligation with a determinable life is identified.
 These assets have an indeterminate life because they are owned and will operate for an indeterminate future period when properly maintained.
 Additionally, if the portion of an owned plant containing asbestos were to be modified or dismantled, we would be legally required to remove the asbestos.
 We currently have no plans to take actions that would require the removal of the asbestos in these assets.
-Accordingly, the fair value of the asset retirement obligation has been recorded.
+Accordingly, the fair value of the asset retirement obligation related to this asbestos cannot be estimated and no obligation has been recorded.